Letting Go Of The Past

 31. Prayer makes a difference

 Prayer makes a difference in our lives.
+It brings us back to the present moment.
 If you want to let go of the hurt and pain of the past, try prayer.
 No matter what you believe in, it involves a power that is higher than you.
 Regardless of your faith tradition, it will include praying to a force that is higher than you.
 If you have expended all your best efforts and things have not changed, perhaps, it’s time to pray.

 32. Do something different

 Someone said the definition of insanity is doing the same thing over and over and expecting a different result.
 For some people, the reason they are not free from past hurts is that they continue to experience the same behavior over and over.
 Establishing new habits are not always easy.
+You’ll have to put in some effort every day.
 However, it is worth the effort to be free of the pain of the past.
 Let go and do something different.

 33. Learn to laugh